yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Profile_MainClasses.html.md

 ##SocialActionType

-This class represents various social actions that can be performed in social networks, such as liking a page, posting a status or story, or uploading an image.
+This class represents various social actions that can be performed in social networks, such as posting a status or story, or uploading an image.

 The `SocialActionType` class simply holds a string enumeration of the different social actions.